12 footballers who got to work with their sons: Cruyff, Rivaldo, Maldini…

 Daley followed in his father’s footsteps by becoming a popular figure at Ajax.
 Between 2008 and 2012, Danny had a number of background roles while his son took to the field at the Amsterdam Arena.

-The current Manchester United man went on to play under his father for the Dutch national team during Danny’s extremely unimpressive two-and-a-half years in charge.
+The former Manchester United man went on to play under his father for the Dutch national team during Danny’s extremely unimpressive two-and-a-half years in charge.

-The pair linked up once more at Hull, as the club’ reached the FA Cup final for the first time, leading to their first appearance in European competition.
+However, the pair linked up once more at Hull, as the club reached the FA Cup final for the first time, leading to their first appearance in European competition.
 They returned to Wembley in 2016, winning the Championship play-off final.

 As a teenager, Jordi moved with his father from Ajax to Barcelona, eventually graduating to the first team before being sold to Manchester United in 1996.